English and Music BA

 -

-This third-year module in psycholinguistics examines the relationship between the human mind and language, addressing both theoretical and methodological issues.
-We look at the processes involved in producing and comprehending speech, and in reading, exploring the ways in which we represent and store linguistic knowledge.
-The core linguistic modules will be investigated (phonology, morphology, syntax, semantics), with a focus on phonology.
-Evidence from speech errors, impaired speech, and neuroscience alongside classic psychological experimental work in the field will be considered.
-Students will gain a thorough grounding in psycholinguistic theory and practice, and should acquire the tools to undertake their own research in the future.
+This final-year module in psycholinguistics examines the relationship between the human mind and language, addressing both theoretical and methodological issues.
+We look at the processes involved in speaking, listening, and reading, exploring the ways in which we represent and store linguistic knowledge.
+The core linguistic components will be investigated: phonology, morphology, syntax, and semantics.
+Evidence from speech errors, language impairments, and neuroscience alongside classic psychological experimental work in the field will be considered.
+Students will gain a firm grounding in psycholinguistic theory and practice, and should acquire the tools to undertake their own research in the future.

 -